About This Project

 I am pursuing a MSc in Sustainable Resource Management at TU Munich (TUM) and a Certificate of Environmental Studies at Ludwig-Maximilians-University Munich (LMU).
 I focus on agricultural and forestry land-use systems with special attention to socioecological factors.
 Alongside my studies, I work as a laboratory assistant at the German state research center for agriculture (LfL).

 In 2011, I completed a BSc in mathematics and moved to Egypt, where I came into contact with community gardening.
-My collaboration led me to view agriculture as a tool to find common ground between individuals and across cultural landscapes.
+My collaborating persuaded me to view agriculture as a tool to identify common space between individuals and across cultural landscapes.
 In 2012, I began a vocational farming program at a 'living-community' in Germany.
 I finished my apprenticeship in 2015, specializing in dairy, cattle breeding, cereals and potato production.

-Both my research and personal endeavors are motivated by the potential that agriculture has to bring people together.
-I believe that this same potential can help us to rediscover our shared destiny with the natural environment.
-My long-term aim is to integrate social and ecological components into smallholder farm enterprises.
+Both my research and personal endeavors are motivated by the potential I see in agriculture to bring people together.
+I believe this same potential can help us to rediscover our shared destiny with the natural environment.
+My long-term aim is to facilitate integrations of social and ecological components into smallholder farming systems.

 (1) Research Accountability, Accessibility and Transparency

 Reports including research materials, methods and results will be openly shared upon request.
-In doing so, the identities, locations, and sensitive information of farms, their members and others involved in this research will be strictly protected.
+In doing so, the identities, locations, and sensitive information of farms, their members and others involved are kept confidential.

 If this project theme is interesting for you, then the following items might also be.
 They are organized into three groups, videos, articles and books.
 If you are new to the topic, I recommend items with a plus symbol (+) :